soutobias/home-interview-write-integrate-climate-loss-calcs/README.md

 ## Exercise 2: Implementing a Complex Mathematical Loss Formula

 ### Task Description
-Implement a complex mathematical formula in Python to calculate potential financial losses using detailed attributes of the same five buildings.
+Implement a complex mathematical formula in Python to calculate the potential financial losses estimate ('LE') using detailed attributes of the same five buildings.

 ### Complex Loss Calculation Formula
 $$